pFsyxgat/practica_3rd_week/README.md

 # wrong README :(     pls check folder "practica3"
-+ problem with commit's name. so sorry
++ some problems with commits. so sorry. don't pay attention